Display¶

 SERIAL_DRIVER_clear_interrupt();

-// end of copy, unlock the Graphics Engine
+// end of transmission, unlock the Graphics Engine without changing the back buffer address

 }